-Why is your financial advisor, custodian or brokerage firm asking you for a “trusted contact person?”
+Has your financial advisor, retirement account custodian or the brokerage firm where you hold your investments asked you for a “trusted contact person?”
 In this video, Matt Horsley, CFP® of Pure Financial Advisors explains what a trusted contact person is and how Pure Financial is helping to safeguard our clients’ finances.

 Recently your financial advisor may have asked you to complete was called a trusted contact person form.
 Let’s talk about why that form is so important.